MikuWasTaken/MikuWasTaken/README.md

 Hi there 👋

-is it me MikuWasTaken and welcome to my github profile
+is it me Mikusito and welcome to my github profile

 Here are some ideas to get you started: